OoliteProject/OoliteStarter/readme.md

 you can continue that game.
 Requires that you saved the game before from within Oolite.

+If discrepancies are detected you get a warning message.

 #### Delete

 Deletes the selected savegame.

+#### Fix

+The Fix button allows OoliteStarter to recreate the expansions required for the savegame.

 #### Reload